pydicom/dicom-cleaner/header/README.md

 ```
 docker build --no-cache -t vanessa/dicom-cleaner .
 ```

+If you use the image from docker hub, the full uri is `vanessa/dicom-scraper:header`

 ### Interaction
 If you want to interact with the contents of the container, you can do that easily by shelling in and defining the entrypoint to be `/bin/bash`.
 For easier development (meaning changes on the host change in the container) you can map the present working directory to `/code`.